Copyright © 2016 All Rights Reserved

-The Office of Information Technology (O.I.T.) is responsible for providing the information backbone used by the Georgia Department of Corrections to manage its business and safeguard the public.
-O.I.T. uses the most effective technology available to create an integrated information system that minimizes the effort of data collection and provides quick, accurate, and secure information to the Georgia Department of Corrections, other law enforcement agencies, the courts, and the people of Georgia.
+The Office of Information Technology (OIT) is responsible for providing the information backbone used by the Georgia Department of Corrections (GDC) to manage its business and safeguard the public.
+OIT uses the most effective technology available to create an integrated information framework that minimizes the effort of data collection and provides quick, accurate, and secure information to GDC staff, other law enforcement agencies, the courts, and the citizens of Georgia.

-The Director and Assistant Director of O.I.T. oversee and coordinate the operations of three sections.
-The Office of Information Technology supports over 8200 technology users at over 200 sites.
+The agency's Chief Information Officer (CIO) oversees and coordinates strategic planning, technology resources and the operation of OIT as a whole.
+The Office of Information Technology supports over 8,200 technology users at over 200 sites.

-The Technical Services Section is responsible for application security and administration, field computer and network support, equipment installation and replacement, implementation of Technical Services projects, network engineering and database administration, and the operation of the Help Desk.
+The Technical Services section is responsible for End User Computing (Desktops/Laptops/Mobile/Tablets) and network support, equipment installation and replacement, implementation of Technical Services projects, and the operation of the Help Desk.

-The Enterprise Systems Development Section is responsible for development and support of the agency's web-based enterprise applications, development and support of the agency intranet portal, public web site (www.dcor.state.ga.us) and related applications, and maintenance and support of the agency's legacy mainframe and client server applications.
+The Enterprise Systems Development section is responsible for development and support of the agency's web-based enterprise applications, and related applications, and maintenance and support of the agency's client server applications.